 Easy snowshoeing in Kananaskis to Troll Falls

 Snowshoe to Troll Falls after there has been a big dump of snow.
-Otherwise, it’s an easy winter walk and a great one in particular for families, especially as there is only a 60 metre elevation gain.
+Otherwise, it’s an easy winter walk and a great one in particular for families, especially as there is only a 60 m elevation gain.

-Enjoy a surprising amount of variety over its 1.7 kilometre one way length.
+Enjoy a surprising amount of variety over its 1.7 km one way length.
 Start off snowshoeing through dense evergreen forest.
 When you reach a pretty open section filled with aspens it’s time to look for the narrow trail that follows the left bank of Marmot Creek.
 Go to the end where you’ll find the beautiful Troll Falls.

 As you’re facing the falls look for the figure of a troll in the rocks to the left of the falls.
 If you’ve got ice cleats with you it may be possible to climb in behind the ice-falls.